-My dad had a dream to export his coffee without going through intermediaries one day.
-His intentions were to get as close to the consumer as possible, create a feedback channel, and enjoy representing himself in the coffee market.
-That vision allowed him to continually put efforts into expanding his farms and involving us in the business, hoping that if he did not attain his dream, maybe one of us would.
-We struggled through this business as our returns would not be enough to take us through school.
+My dad dreamed of exporting his coffee without going through intermediaries one day.
+He intended to get as close to the consumer as possible, create a feedback channel, and enjoy representing himself in the coffee market.
+That vision allowed him to continually put efforts into expanding his farms and involving us in the business, hoping that if he did not attain his dream, one of us would.
+We struggled through this business as our returns were insufficient to take us through school.
 My mother had a corn milling business, and my dad maintained his low-paying government job to ensure we could pull resources together for farming and sustaining a livelihood.

-When I got an opportunity to be in the US, I knew I had a role.
+I KNEW I HAD A ROLE when I got an opportunity to be in the US.
 I started educating people about the coffee process and what it takes for a small-scale farmer to produce coffee.
 I would gift people our Kenyan coffee, and the feedback on the taste of the coffee was always great.
-It was then that I realized that I was the anointed one to fulfill my dad's dream, but this time it was not just my dad but everyone else who shared the same struggles as we did.
+It was then that I realized that I was the anointed one to fulfill my dad's dream, but this time, it was not just my dad but everyone else who shared the same struggles as we did.
 I started studying the value chain, understanding the coffee market, and accessing the gaps.
 I began investing myself and resources into the farm.
 I started establishing myself in the market, which is how Solai Coffee was born.

 Consumers never get to experience authentic Kenyan coffee.
 80% of our first-time customers had not tried Kenyan coffee before, so little is known in the US compared to Europe.
 Those who have tried it before mostly say it is just like any other coffee because there are companies that are bold enough to market their blended coffee as 100% Kenyan coffee.
-With a low marketing budget, educating about Kenyan coffee and the importance of direct and fair trade was tough.
-However, the good side is that once our consumers try our coffee, they never look back and are happy to pay the price for the quality and know that a great share of the price goes back to the farmer
+With a low marketing budget, educating about Kenyan coffee and the importance of direct and fair trade took a lot of work.
+However, the good side is that once our consumers try our coffee, they never look back and are happy to pay the price for the quality and know that a great share of the price goes back to the farmer.

 We import coffee directly from Kenya and operate in three business models;